h0tbird/coreseed/docs/docs/index.md

 # 1. Install katoctl

 All you need to deploy *Káto* is the `katoctl` binary available in your *PATH*.
-If you are a end user just grab the latest stable release.
+If you are an end user just grab the latest stable release.
 If you are a *Káto* developer or you want to test the latest code you can get the go-getable version which follows the master branch (and might be broken).
 Also, you can optionally setup shell completion.

 <div class="col-xs-12" style="height:10px;"></div>